 Saqqara is one of the most important and richest necropolises in Egypt.
 Necropolis of Saqqara is located about 20km south of Giza Plateau.
 It was the cemetery of Memphis, the 1st capital city of United Egypt in 3200 BCE.
 The Saqqara necropolis is a vast area, stretching about 22km from north to south and about 7km from east to west.

 Modern name Saqqara or Sakkara is probably derived from the name of the God Sokar of Death in ancient Egypt.
 History of Saqqara is very deep and dates back to the 1st Dynasty (3200 BCE).
-This necropolis was used for the burials (mastabas) of the officials and dignitaries of Memphis during the 1st and 2nd Dynasty.
+This necropolis held the mastaba burials of officials and dignitaries from Memphis during the 1st and 2nd Dynasties.

 Middle Kingdom Saqqara

 Kings of the 5th and 6th Dynasties returned back to Saqqara to build their pyramids.
 Again kings of the Middle Kingdom abandoned Saqqara and built their pyramids in Dahshur and Lahun.
 Meanwhile, kings of the New Kingdom cut their tombs into the mountain in the Valley of the Kings in Luxor.
-Saqqara was used by officials and the elite to build their mastabas as well as to build the tombs for the Apis Bull (the sacred bull of the god Ptah of Memphis).
+Saqqara was used by officials and the elite to build their mastabas.
+It was also used to build tombs for the Apis Bull.
+The Apis Bull was the sacred bull of Ptah, the god of Memphis.
 It was abandoned again during the Ptolemaic Period and reused by the Copts during the Roman Period.
 A large monastery for St, Jeremiah was built in Saqqara.

-Egypt earned great political and economic stability during the 3rd Dynasty which was reflected in the building program of kings, especially King Djoser.
+Egypt gained strong political and economic stability during the Third Dynasty.
+This stability showed in the kings’ building programs, especially under King Djoser.
 So, the 3rd Dynasty actually was the 1st golden age of ancient Egyptian history.

 Djoser's statue at the Egyptian Museum in Cairo